 Note: The use of personal email accounts (such as Gmail, Hotmail and personal outlook accounts) and applications (such as Signal, Zoom and WhatsApp) cannot be used by personnel for the transmission or storage of Official Information, in accordance with Control 30.1 - Remote Access to Defence Systems.
-Refer to Control 10.1 - Assessing and Protecting Official Information for advice on protective markers and security classifications.
+Refer to Control 10.1 - Classification and Protection of Official Information for advice on protective markers and security classifications.